-Pursuant to Chapter 68 of the Acts of 2011, effective for tax years beginning on or after January 1, 2012,individuals who donate organs to other persons for human organ transplantation may claim an amount equal to the following expenses incurred and related to the organ donation: (i) travel expenses; (ii) lodging expenses; and (iii) lost wages not to exceed $10,000.
+Effective for tax years beginning on or after January 1, 2012, individuals who donate organs to other persons for human organ transplantation may claim an amount equal to the following expenses incurred and related to the organ donation: (i) travel expenses; (ii) lodging expenses; and (iii) lost wages not to exceed $10,000.
 “Human organ” means all or parts of human bone marrow, liver, pancreas, kidney, intestine or lung.
 Part-year and nonresidents are not eligible to claim this deduction.

 The Tax Relief and Health Care Act of 2006 (P.L.109-432) - Archers MSAs Established between January 1, 2006 and December 31, 2007: